 Hearn Gulch

-One notable feature of the beach is the surrounding volcanic rock formation which has a narrow sea tunnel.
+One notable feature of the beach is the surrounding volcanic rock formations and the narrow sea tunnel.
 Depending on the ocean tide and surf conditions, this tunnel produces a distinctively loud wave sound echo and water backlash.

 Of particular interest to experienced wetsuit and kayak enthusiasts, the beach also provides ocean access to nearby Saunders Reef.
 And, for qualified kayak aficionados, there are nearby sea caves to explore.